vanniktech/gradle-maven-publish-plugin/README.md

 ### Signing

-The plugin supports signing all of your artifacts with GPG.
+The plugin supports signing all of your release artifacts with GPG.
 This is a requirement when publishing to Maven Central - our default behavior.
+Any version ending in `-SNAPSHOT` will never be signed.
 Signing parameters can be configured via:

 ```groovy
 signing.keyId=12345678